ucluster/ucluster/README.md

         trailing: 8
     }

+equals

+    mask: [-8, -1]

+negative index is counting from last, the last digit is `-1`

 if the original value is `510108198801011212` and `trailing` is `8`, the output is `5101081988********`.
 If the original value length is less than `trailing` indicates, then it will return value with original length and are content are masked

 Leading example: